 A: No, the Order permits construction sites in Ohio to stay open, provided they satisfy some basic safety precautions, including six-foot spacing for employees and providing hand sanitizer and sanitizing products.
 Contact your Union if your employer is failing to do either of those things.

-01/05/2020 Q: As an apprentice in the program (Inside/Commercial, Residential, Telecommunications VDV Apprentice) what requirements to I need to top out?
+Q: As an apprentice in the program (Inside/Commercial, Residential, Telecommunications VDV Apprentice) what requirements do I need to top out?

-A: Inside/Commercial - Completion of apprenticeship instructional time, City of Toledo Journeyman's License, State of Michigan Journey mans License, State of Ohio Fire Alarm license, all work reports, serve any penalties imposed, any additional time required by the committee.
+A: Inside/Commercial - Completion of apprenticeship instructional time, City of Toledo Journeyman's License, State of Michigan Journeymans License, State of Ohio Fire Alarm license, all work reports, serve any penalties imposed, any additional time required by the committee. ***All raises are done at the same time for everyone***

-A: Residential - Completion of apprenticeship instructional time, all work reports, serve any penalties imposed, any additional time required by the committee.
+A: Residential - Completion of apprenticeship instructional time, City of Toledo Residential Journeyman's License, take the State of Michigan Journeyman's License, all work reports, serve any penalties imposed, any additional time required by the committee. ***All raises are done at the same time for everyone***

 Note: All of the required items will need to be turned into the TEJATC before any advancement to Journey person status.
 Also, for any of the programs you will be required to serve additional time that may have been required by the committee.